Cultural Insights Blog - Joost Thissen

 cultural column Email This Post

-Bicultural professionals and the organisations within which they work, are often unaware of what biculturalism is nor how ‘bicultural competent professionals’ unique skills could deliver a cultural competitive edge for business.
+Both bicultural professionals and the organisations within they work, are too often unaware of what biculturalism is, nor how bicultural competent professionals deliver a competitive edge for their business.

-Although bicultural professionals may learn to enjoy their multiple cultural identities (e.g. when travelling for pleasure), most are unaware that their suppressed cultural knowledge and related skills or abilities are important.
-This makes it difficult for them to use their cultural abilities within the workplace.
-There are a number of reasons behind biculturals lacking awareness about their potential skills/abilities:
+Although bicultural people may learn to enjoy their multiple cultural identities (e.g., when travelling for pleasure), most are unaware that their latent cultural knowledge and related abilities are important in a professional environment.
+There are several reasons why bicultural professionals and organisations might be lacking awareness about bicultural potential abilities:

-We came across a situation where a Chinese-born woman, raised and educated in the United States, was expatriated to Singapore to manage a multicultural team with a majority of Singaporean-Chinese locals for an US IT company.
-Within six months of the move, five of the 12 people in the team had resigned and another three people were looking for new jobs.
-The manager lasted less than a year in her position in Singapore and was subsequently moved to a different role back in the US.
+We came across a situation where a female American manager from Chinese ancestry was expatriated to Singapore to manage a multicultural team.
+The team consisted of mostly Chinese (from Singapore, China, and Hong Kong), a few Vietnamese and Australians members for an US IT company.
+Within eight months of her move, seven of the 12 members in the team had resigned and another three people were looking for new jobs.
+In the end, the manager lasted less than a year in her managerial position in Singapore.
+She was subsequently moved to a different role back in the US.

-The remaining team members, mostly from Australia and New Zealand, indicated that the manager used a management style that was de-motivating.
-She apparently alienated the Chinese staff within the office and her style appeared to create conflict.
-Although the manager looked Chinese, she had no cultural identification with Chinese culture because most of her upbringing and most of her connections were in the US.
+According to exit interviews with Chinese team members and feedback from remaining Australian team members, the manager used a management style that was demotivating to certain staff members.
+Also, her direct style created distrust and miscommunication in meetings and alienated staff from China, Singapore, and Hong Kong.
+Although the manager looked Chinese, she had no cultural identification with the Chinese culture because her upbringing, her education and most of her connections were in the US.

-Biculturally competent professionals will likely become highly sought after members of the global talent pool when the global businesses start recognising them for their capability to deliver a cultural competitive edge.
+Organisations therefore are strongly advised to identify bicultural professionals and offer them opportunities to further develop and apply bicultural competence.
+Bicultural competent professionals will become highly sought-after members of the talent pool when businesses start recognising them for their capability to deliver a cultural competitive edge.

 Hong H J, 2010, ‘Bicultural Competence and its Impact on Team Effectiveness’, International Journal of Cross Cultural Management, April, 10(1): 93-120.